jwest33/dsam_model_memory/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Start everything with one command
+# Start llama.cpp servers
-python -m agentic_memory.cli server start --all --daemon
+python llama_server_manager.py both start

+# Start web interface
+python run_web.py

 # Open the web interface
 # Navigate to: http://localhost:5001
 ```

 That's it!
-The system will start all necessary services and open a web interface where you can chat with your memory-enhanced AI.
+The system will start all necessary services.
+All you need to do is open a web interface where you can chat with your memory-enhanced AI.

-## 📸 Screenshots
+## Screenshots

 ### Chat Interface
 The main interface where you interact with your AI assistant.
 Notice how it recalls relevant past conversations and builds on previous context: